 Balancing Careful with Creative: A Case Study in Event Risk

-This post is excerpted from my forthcoming book, “The Non-Obvious Guide to Event Planning: For Kick-Ass Gatherings that Inspire People,” available later this fall.
+This post is excerpted from my forthcoming book, “The Non-Obvious Guide to Event Planning: For Kick-Ass Gatherings that Inspire People,” available Jan.
+2019.

 The events industry tends to view risk as a danger to be avoided.
 We have (and need!) complex contractual clauses that address indemnity, force majeure and liability.
 We use carefully crafted checklists, so events run effectively.
 After all, who wants to risk it?